athem1s/athem1s.github.io/_projects/klipper_guide.md

 Now when you go to the configuration tab of your Fluid/Mainsail UI, the `klipper.bin` file should be there so you can just right click and download to your computer.
 Once you download the file, the next steps are:

+If you have the new motherboard version: create a directory named `STM32F4_UPDATE` in your SD card and move the `klipper.bin` file there, then go to step 2.
+If you have the old motherboard then proceed as per below steps.
+{: .notice--warning}

-1. Transfer the klipper.bin file to your printer's SD card
+1. Transfer the `klipper.bin` file to your printer's SD card
 2. Turn off the printer
 3. Insert SD card
 4. Turn on the printer and wait 15 seconds